Nymphaea tetragona: Cultural significance

 N. tetragona is an important ornamental plant.
 The buds of the leaf and the seeds can also be used as food.
 In Buddhism, it is used as an offering flower.
 It has a rich history of use in ethnomedicine.
 Tribal practitioners of herbal medicine would use the rhizomes of N. tetragona to treat dysentery and diarrhea.
 Furthermore, it was used to treat ailments like diarrhea with dysentery, enteritis, fever, painful urine discharge, and urinary passage infections in folk medicine.
 On the other hand, herbal medicine practitioners used it to treat bronchial congestion and kidney pain.

 Pharmacological properties

-N. tetragona is the first species in the Nymphaeaceae family to have Geraniin isolated and it showed evidence of inhibiting disease causing bacteria in fish.
+N. tetragona is the first species in the family Nymphaeaceae to have Geraniin isolated and it showed evidence of inhibiting disease causing bacteria in fish.
 A 50% methanol extract of N. tetragona has shown to be a safe method that works well in inhibiting bacterial virulence factors via intercellular communication.
 As a result, the inhibitory properties of this extract could be effective in antimicrobial products to fight against bacterial resistance and infections.
 Furthermore, a specific application for a 50% methanol extract of N. tetragona has been proposed as a part of an antimicrobial treatment in combination with antibiotics for fighting against the bacterial resistance of a Salmonella infection in humans and animals alike.